Social Media Analytics: Measuring Success and Refining Your Strategy

 2. Google Analytics

 If you're focused on driving traffic to your website, Google Analytics is the best free tool to check out.
-It will help you measure various metrics like conversion rate, user demographics, and ROI of your marketing campaigns.
+It will help you measure metrics such as conversion rate, user demographics, and the ROI of your marketing campaigns.

 Pricing